HenryC863/Stat418-Final-Project/README.md

   }'

 ```
-### Assessing the FLASK API throngh GOOGLE CLOUD
+### Assessing the FLASK API through GOOGLE CLOUD
-The predictive model is hosted on GOOGLE CLOUD and it is accessible use the following curl commmand:
+The predictive model is hosted on GOOGLE CLOUD and it is accessible using the following curl command:

 ```
 curl -X POST https://final-project-flask-app-693104809772.us-central1.run.app/predict_price \